yvelltt/blog/src/content/articles/article2.en.md

 #### Turning Point: Stepping Back to Observe Data Patterns

 When I hit a bottleneck, I decided to stop coding and step back to observe the structure of the data itself.
-I asked myself: “Does the data follow any patterns or rules?”
+I asked myself: "Does the data follow any patterns or rules?"
 The answer was yes!
 I discovered several opportunities to optimize the logic by leveraging predictable patterns in the data:

 - Some columns had values within a fixed or predictable range.